SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 ### Enable your sites to fully leverage the modern user interface

 The most visible aspect of a modern site is its modern user interface.
-If you haven't turned off the modern experience at the tenant level (the **SharePoint Lists and Libraries experience** setting in the tenant admin center), certain pages appear using a modern user interface:
+If you haven't turned off the modern experience at the tenant level (the **SharePoint Lists and Libraries experience** setting in the tenant admin center), certain pages appear in the modern user interface:

 - List and library pages for most lists and libraries
 - Site Contents page